 Try to nab one of the few unticketed parking spots right next to the beach, otherwise there’s plenty of expensive parking spots back along Sandy Bay Road and next to Clontarf Reserve (where dogs are not permitted on the sand).

 Read more about visiting Sandy Bay Dog Beach

 Not surprisingly, dogs are not permitted on popular Manly Beach.
 However, there is a spot nearby where dogs can enjoy a paddle and a run on the sand.
 At the northern end of Manly Beach head to Manly Lagoon, in the suburb of Queenscliff.

-Both Manly Lagoon Park and Lagoon Park West, also referred to as “Lagoon Reserve” on Google Maps, have been designated as off-leash dog exercise areas.
+Manly Lagoon Park, also referred to as “Lagoon Reserve” on Google Maps, has been designated as an off-leash dog exercise area.
 While the off-leash area is mainly a grassy park, there’s nothing stopping the many off-leash dogs enjoying the adjacent lagoon waters.

 Just like the above off-leash dog beaches, there are no time restrictions for dogs at Manly Lagoon.
 However, as a lagoon, the water quality can be variable.
 Try to keep your dog out of the water (leashing them if you need to) after heavy rainfall.